 1. Contact Management

-CRM can work as a cheat sheet to improve your outreach efforts, offering insights and details about your existing and potential customers.
+CRM can work as a software to manage contacts to improve your outreach efforts, offering insights and details about your existing and potential customers.
 From the name, email address, mobile number, birthdays, and designations, to social media accounts, previous contact history, and other activities, your team can view the complete profile of the customer from a single place.

 2. Task Management